Pathway to Law School

 To apply to the Pathway to Law School program, complete the application.
 Please be sure review the program requirements.
-Return the completed application and copy of transcripts to Christine Rodriguez in F7-307.
-Or you can scan them and send them to her at email@example.com
+Return the completed application and copy of transcripts to Dr. Kenneth Chaiprasert in F7-307.
+Or you can scan them and send them to him at email@example.com

 "Law and order exist for the purpose of establishing justice, and when they fail in this purpose, they become the dangerously structured dams that block the flow of social progress."